-Remove pan from heat.
-Remove lid, cover pan with a folded kitchen towel and replace lid.
-Allow to stand for about 10 minutes.
+Remove the pan from heat.
+Remove lid, cover the pan with a folded kitchen towel and replace lid.
+Let stand for about 10 minutes.

-With a fok, fluff rice.
-Stir in almond slivers and parsley.
+With a fork, fluff rice.
+Stir in parsley and almonds if using.
 Serve hot.

 Adapted from Cook's Illustrated